Bost's 4 touchdown passes spark Indians in 62-35 win over Panthers - Port Arthur News

 Bost’s 4 touchdown passes spark Indians in 62-35 win over Panthers

-PORT NECHES – Senior quarterback Blake Bost led the Port Neches-Groves to a convincing 62-35 win over Kingwood Park in District 12-5A Division II action Friday night at The Reservation.
+PORT NECHES – Senior quarterback Blake Bost led Port Neches-Groves to a convincing 62-35 win over Kingwood Park in District 12-5A Division II action Friday night at The Reservation.

 Bost completed 20 of 26 passes for 234 yards and four touchdown passes.
 He also rushed for 127 yards on 17 carries and three more TDs.